Essential Ingredients of a Small Business SWOT Analysis

 You’ll be able to continue to refine your strengths and better assess your weaknesses.

 We all need to take time to be more strategic rather than immersed in the details.
-Clarity will come from writing out your thoughts, ideas, and assumptions.
+Writing out our thoughts, ideas, and assumptions will help us gain clarity.

 SWOT Alternatives

-When sitting down to run a SCORE or SWOT analysis, set out to make a note of more than you think you need (or want) to write.
+When you’re sitting down to run a SCORE or SWOT analysis, you’ll need to make a note of more than you think you need (or want) to write.
 The more extensive you are in your survey, the better your long-term results will be.
 Here are the things you should consider:

-• Strengths: In what areas do you perform best?
-Where are the strongest points of your team?
-Do you have a solid handle and understanding of your marketplace and your niche?
+- Strengths: In what areas do you perform best?
+Where are your team’s strongest points?
+Do you have a solid understanding of your marketplace and niche?

-• Constraints: I like to use the word “limitations” instead of weaknesses; nobody likes to think about the negative and negative emotions have three times the impact as positive emotions.
+- Constraints: I like to use the word “limitations” instead of weaknesses; nobody likes to think about how harmful and negative emotions have three times the impact of positive emotions.
 Instead of harping on what you’re “not good at” or areas where you struggle, think about what holds you back and how you can overcome those things.

-• Opportunities: Where do you stand to make the most positive impact?
+- Opportunities: Where do you stand to make the most positive impact?
 What actions will be the most profitable for you?
-What your instinctive ideas that will make a difference?
+What are your instinctive ideas that will make a difference?

-• Risks: Instead of threats, consider what risks you need to take to reach your goals.
+- Risks: Instead of threats, consider the risks you must take to reach your goals.

-• Expectations: Think of your expectations as your overall outcomes.
-What do you need to do to drive opportunities into strengths and to keep constraints from becoming risks?
+- Expectations: Think of your expectations as your overall outcomes.
+What must you do to drive opportunities into strengths and keep constraints from becoming risks?
 I like to include expectations because I want to turn “strategy research” into actionable and tactical tasks to work on.
-My coaching practice’s mission is to simplify ideas and then execute aggressively.
+My coaching practice’s mission is to simplify ideas and execute them aggressively.

 How do you use the results?

-It’s important to remember what areas of your business are affected by each section of the analysis.
+It’s important to remember what areas of your business are affected by each analysis section.

-Strengths and Constraints are internal while Opportunities and Risks are external.
+Strengths and Constraints are internal, while Opportunities and Risks are external.
 Don’t become unhinged by things that are somewhat (or completely, in some cases) out of your control.
-Remember what you can and can’t-do and move on from the rest.
+Remember what you can and cannot do and move on from the rest.

 Peter Drucker wrote, “The task of leadership is to create an alignment of strengths, making our weaknesses irrelevant.”
 I couldn’t agree more.

-By using a small business SWOT analysis or SCORE analysis, for your business, you’re paving the way for success both individually and for your team.
+By using a small business SWOT analysis or SCORE analysis for your business, you’re paving the way for individual and team success.

 Take the time to create a small business SWOT analysis for your company.
-I’ve created a worksheet for you to use as a guide (download here).
+I’ve made a worksheet for you to use as a guide (download here).

-When it is time to rethink your strategy, fill out my contact form for a complimentary coaching session.
+When it is time to rethink your strategy, please complete my contact form for a complimentary coaching session.

 Coach Dave